ahmadalbadawi/ahmadalbadawi.github.io/_posts/2025-12-15-fhe-blog-post.md

 | **2** | 49 | 5 | **54** | $49+5=54$ | **245** | $49\times5=245$ |
 | **3** | 142 | 32 | **174** | $142+32=174$ | **4544** | $142\times32=4544$ |

-We can run a verification loop in our script to prove that evaluating the resulting polynomials matches the manual arithmetic:
+We can run a verification loop in our script to demonstrate that evaluating the resulting polynomials matches the manual arithmetic:

 ```python
 # 4. Verification